EAMehdi/SP_MicroService-Rest-API/README.md

 - For the One common database version :
   - Name of the database : `micro_service`

+To test the Database :
+- use the *Postman Collection* in the folder

-Body request to add books
+### Body request to add books
 ```json
 POST /books HTTP/1.1
 Host: localhost:8002